RichKMLS/RichKMLS/README.md

 <br>

-Hi!, I'm a technical specialist and AI/ML enthusiast.
+Hi!, I'm a technical specialist, AI/ML enthusiast and certified Medical Laboratory Scientist.
 I use data analysis, automation, and AI to solve complex problems and work on creative projects.

 Here are some of my skills and experience: